 A Project Visioning Team (PVT) of representatives of neighborhoods and businesses near the corridor, as well as city and other agencies’ staff, will meet during the project to discuss various aspects of the corridor and provide guidance to the city’s project team as it formulates recommendations and concepts for City Council’s consideration.

 Complete Drew Street

 The city of Clearwater received funding assistance through the Forward Pinellas Complete Streets Program to develop a Complete Streets Concept Plan for Drew Street from North Osceola Avenue to US Highway 19.
-At the September 6 regular meeting, the city council approved the preferred Complete Streets scenarios for the Drew Street project area.
-The next steps are to create engineered designs that implement the concepts.
+City council approved the preferred Complete Streets scenarios for the Drew Street project area in September 2018.
 To view the approved plan, which includes scenarios for the different segments, click here.

 Click here to view a short video showing some of the personal experiences and concerns from Drew Street residents, schools, and business owners.